locchh/simpledb/docs/mysql.md

         WHERE table_name = 'country' OR table_name = 'city'
         OR table_name = 'countrylanguage' OR table_name = 'csv_test';

-# transaction logs for recovery
+# 5.Transaction logs for recovery